nexxtway/react-rainbow/src/components/Sidebar/readme.md

 ```

 # Sidebar with dynamic content
-##### This example shows the use case of a sidebar where the user interacting with the icons dynamically changes the content of the page.
+##### This example shows how you can witch content dynamically when a SidebarItem was clicked.

 ```js
 import React, { useState } from 'react';